Pressure and Humidity Sensors Guide: Applications, Types, and Industry Uses Explained

 How accurate are modern environmental sensors?

-Modern MEMS-based sensors can achieve high accuracy levels, often within small percentage margins depending on the sensor type and calibration.
+Modern MEMS-based sensors offer high accuracy, often within small percentage margins depending on calibration.

 Why are sensors important for smart buildings?